ax11s/DogeGen/README.md

 A simple discord bot that sends random doge, cat and bird images.
 Made with shibe.online api.

-There are the 3 commands and their results:
+Here are the 3 commands and their results:
 <br>
 <br>
 ### !doge - Displays a random shiba inu image<br>